 To use the DAS pass, find the cast member at the entrance of any attraction and let them know you have a DAS pass.
 They will tell you “the current wait time is 45 minutes, so you can come back any time after that.”

-They will then scan everyone’s pass/MagicBand that wants to go on the ride.
+They will then scan the pass/MagicBand of the qualifying guest.
 You can now go do other things for 45 minutes, then come back, scan your pass/MagicBands at the Fastpass+ entrance, and enter the Fastpass+ line.
+Don’t forget that the qualifying guest needs to scan in first, then the rest of the party may follow.

 What Disney World Attractions Offer Disability Access or Accept the DAS?